MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 >[!NOTE]
 >Developer preview is enabled on a per-client basis.
 Uploading an app that uses developer preview features may cause clients that have not enabled developer preview to behave unexpectedly.

+### On desktop or web

 To enable the public developer preview, you need to do the following:

 1. Turn on the setting for enabling uploading of apps in the admin console of your tenant as described [here](~/get-started/get-started-tenant.md).
-2. Click on your profile (either in the upper right or lower left of the Teams interface) to display the Teams menu.
-The developer preview option is found in About → Developer preview.
-If you do not see an entry for developer preview the most likely reason is your organization is not configured for app uploading as described in step
+2. Click on your profile (either in the upper right or lower left of the Teams client) to display the Teams menu.
+The developer preview option is found in About → Developer preview.+

+### On mobile or tablet

+1. Open the hamburger menu from the top-left, then select **Settings**.
+2. Click About, then toggle on Developer Preview.

+If you do not see an entry for developer preview the most likely reason is your organization has disabled sideloading.

 ## Disable developer preview